The-Code-Alchemist/Coding-Dojo/Guides on How-to/Maven.md

-Here is a beginner-friendly guide to Apache Maven, reorganized to help you get started immediately.
+Here is a beginner-friendly guide to Apache Maven,to help you get started immediately.

 # 🚀 Quick Start Guide to Apache Maven
+* Build what you developed and keep dependency versions up to date

 ## What is Maven?
 Think of Maven as the "manager" for your Java project.
 It is a build automation tool that handles the heavy lifting so you can focus on coding.